History of the Montreal Canadiens: 1980–1996: Transitions

 The Canadiens failed to repeat their success in 1993–94, as the team was eliminated from the playoffs by the Bruins in seven games.
-Montreal's loss in Game 6 was the last playoff game ever played at the Montreal Forum.
+Montreal's loss in game six was the last playoff game ever played at the Montreal Forum.
 The team missed the playoffs entirely in 1994–95, the first time in 25 years the Canadiens did not qualify, and the third time in 55 seasons.
 Montreal rebounded to make the playoffs in 1995–96, but the future of the team was altered on December 2, 1995, when the Canadiens were embarrassed 11–1 by the Red Wings.
 Patrick Roy allowed nine goals on 26 shots before he was pulled in the second period to mock cheers from the Montreal crowd.
 Roy was furious, and felt that head coach Mario Tremblay deliberately left him in to be embarrassed.
 After reaching the bench, he moved past Tremblay to Canadiens President Ronald Corey, who was seated in the first row, and declared, "This is my last game in Montreal."

-Four days later, Roy was dealt to the Colorado Avalanche with Mike Keane in exchange for Jocelyn Thibault, Martin Rucinsky and Andrei Kovalenko.
+Four days later, Roy was dealt to the Colorado Avalanche with Mike Keane in exchange for Jocelyn Thibault, Martin Ručinský and Andrei Kovalenko.
 The deal vaulted the Avalanche, the former Nordiques, to the 1996 Stanley Cup.
 Roy won another title with the Avalanche in 2001 along with a third Conn Smythe Trophy before retiring in 2003 with more wins than any NHL goaltender.
 The Canadiens, meanwhile, fell into an extended stretch of mediocrity, missing the playoffs in four of their next ten seasons and failing to advance past the second round of the playoffs until 2010.
 The team's lack of playoff success brought an end to its streak of winning a Stanley Cup in each decade from the 1910s to the 1990s.

 The sport's changing economics led the Canadiens to build a new arena in 1996 to increase revenue.
 The final game at the Forum was held March 11, 1996, a 4–1 victory over the Dallas Stars.
 Following the game, an elaborate ceremony was held with many of the franchise's greatest members welcomed onto the rink.
 The most boisterous response was reserved for Maurice Richard, who received a ten-minute standing ovation.
 Finally, Emile Bouchard, the oldest living former captain, came onto the ice bearing a lit torch, and it was passed in a symbolic trail through the Canadiens' history: Bouchard passed it to Richard, who passed it to Jean Beliveau, and so on in chronological order to each former captain present, ending with Pierre Turgeon.
 In 72 years at the Forum, the Canadiens won over 1,500 games and captured 22 Stanley Cups.